-This project has been more than a year in the making.
-It started with an idea for a new book that is being released this October.
-The Story of Virginia: Highlights from the Virginia Museum of History and Culture — co-authored by Jamie O. Bosket, VMHC President and CEO, and Dr. William M. S. Rasmussen, VMHC Senior Curator of Exhibitions and Lora M. Robins Curator of Art — illustrates 400+ objects from our collection that help tell the rich history of the Commonwealth.
+This project, which launched in 2018, was more than a year in the making.
+It started with an idea for the book, The Story of Virginia: Highlights from the Virginia Museum of History and Culture, co-authored by Jamie O. Bosket, VMHC President and CEO, and Dr. William M. S. Rasmussen, VMHC Senior Curator of Exhibitions and Lora M. Robins Curator of Art.
+Published in October 2018, it illustrates 400+ objects from our collection that help tell the rich history of the Commonwealth.

 Our staff was inspired by how Richmond's street art community is telling the story of the city and state today.
 They wondered how these artists might interpret collection pieces and themes highlighted in the book.
 Thus the Fresh Paint exhibition was born!
-Each artist has been asked to develop a mural based on object(s) or theme(s) from the new book that they found particularly impactful.
-Learn more about the book.
+Each artist was asked to develop a mural based on object(s) or theme(s) from the new book that they found particularly impactful.

 The VMHC would like to thank all of the artists who submitted designs for Fresh Paint.
 Although the subjects of the murals may be provocative, all imagery and text in this exhibition is appropriate for a general audience that includes children and does not include profanity, nudity, or excessive violence.